iShubhamSharma/Air-Emission-Analysis-NEI-United-States/README.md

       **type** : The type of source (point, non-point, on-road, or non-road) </br>
       **year** : The year of emissions recorded </br>

-     `Source_Classification_Code.rds`: This table provides a mapping from the SCC digit strings in the Emissions table to the actual name of the PM2.5 source.
+    - `Source_Classification_Code.rds`: This table provides a mapping from the SCC digit strings in the Emissions table to the actual name of the PM2.5 source.

+* **`R Code`**,
-* **`Plot1.R`**, the R script is used to create a plot which depicts have total emissions from PM2.5 decreased in the United States from 1999 to 2008.
+ - _`Plot1.R`_ the R script is used to create a plot which depicts have total emissions from PM2.5 decreased in the United States from 1999 to 2008.